Frequently Asked Questions

 My pharmacy/prescription plan called and told me I needed a prior Authorization before they will fill my medication.
 Is this something you can do?

 Prior authorizations are sometimes needed if a prescription plan will not cover a certain medication or if they feel other medications need to be trialed first.
-There is no standard for what does and does not cover a prior authorization as each company is different.
+There is no standard for what does and does not require a prior authorization as each company is different.
+We will work with your insurance company to complete any prior authorizations.
+You may also need to contact your insurance directly.

 I read about Digital Medicine, is this something that is offered?